Mhmod-Hsn/Magic-Box/README.md

 # Magic-Box
+Simple Magic Box generator with C
-|| I'll be happy with your contributions
+I'll be happy with your contributions